 How to enjoy sake

-The serving temperature for sake depends on several factors like the season, the weather, the food pairing, one’s preferences, just to mention some.
-Generally speaking, sake types like junmai daiginjo and junmai ginjo are better served slightly chilled, as they are more delicate.
+The serving temperature for sake depends on several factors like the season, the weather, the food pairing, one’s preferences, and more.
+Generally speaking, sake types like junmai daiginjo and junmai ginjo are better served slightly chilled, as they are delicate and floral.
 Sturdier types of sake like honjozo or kimoto are delightful at room temperature and even when warmed up.

 How to warm up sake at home

 The easiest way would be to warm up water in a saucepan.
 Once the water is boiling, turn off the fire.
-Pour some sake in a ceramic vessel (tokkuri) and submerge that vessel in the hot water.
-Check the temperature of the sake with a thermometer.
-Sake should be warmed up between 40C to 60C (100F to 140F).
+Pour some sake into a ceramic vessel like a tokkuri (if you don't have it, a mug cup will work as well) and submerge the vessel in the hot water halfway.
+If you have it, check the temperature with a thermometer and stir it from time to time.
+The sake should be warmed up between 40°C to 60°C (100°F to 140°F).

 FYI the soft spot for most sake is between 45°C to 55°C / 110°F to 120°F.

-Pairing by affinity: this means pairing a sake that has a similar flavor profile with the dish.
-For example, a typical junmai daiginjo tends to be quite light, floral and delicate.
-It will pair nicely with salad, carpaccio, sashimi, grilled chicken with herbs, just to name a few.
+Pairing by affinity: this means pairing a sake that has a similar flavour profile with the dish.
+For example, a typical junmai daiginjo tends to be quite light, floral, and delicate.
+It will pair nicely with salad, carpaccio, sashimi, and grilled chicken with herbs, just to name a few.

-Paring by contrast: this means pairing a sake that has a flavor profile that balances the flavor of the dish.
+Pairing by contrast: this means pairing a sake that has a flavour profile that balances the flavor of the dish.
 For example, a kimoto type tends to have a good acidity.
 It’ll be perfect with grilled fish, which tends to be oily, fried chicken, or Chinese fried rice.